linorobot/linorobot2_hardware/README.md

     sudo apt install libusb-dev

-Once the wheels start spinning, check each wheel's direction if it's spinning forward.
-Take note of the motors that are spinning in the opposite direction and set the MOTORX_INV constant in lino_base_config.h to `true`.
+Once the wheels start spinning, check if each wheel's direction is spinning forward.
+Take note of the motors that are spinning in the opposite direction and set the MOTORX_INV constant in lino_base_config.h to `true` to invert the motor's direction.
 Reupload the calibration firmware to check if the wheels have been reconfigured properly:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>